 Difference between Inventoriable and Period Costs

-To conclude, we can say that the inventoriable costs and period costs are differentiated because of the matching concept of accounting.
-Conceptual understanding of accounts says that we should record all those expenses in the P/L statements in the particular period which is related to the revenues of that particular period.
-Since, the benefit of inventoriable costs are available to future periods also, the part of inventoriable costs which benefits the future periods are taken to next period and are inventoried in the balance sheet.
-On the other hand, the period costs normally tend to give benefit in the current period and no benefits of those expenses are normally available in the future period, these costs are matched to revenues of the same period.
+To conclude, we can say that the inventoriable and period costs are differentiated because of the matching concept of accounting.
+Conceptual understanding of accounts says that we should record all those expenses in the P/L statements in the particular period, which are related to the revenues of that particular period.
+Since the benefit of inventoriable costs is also available to future periods, the part of inventoriable costs that benefit the future periods are taken to the next period and are inventoried in the balance sheet.
+On the other hand, the period costs normally tend to benefit the current period.
+No benefits of those expenses are normally available in the future period; these costs are matched to revenues of the same period.